New Zealand: Biodiversity

 The forests were dominated by birds, and the lack of mammalian predators led to some, like the kiwi, kākāpō, weka and takahē, evolving flightlessness.
 The arrival of humans, associated changes to habitat, and the introduction of rats, ferrets and other mammals led to the extinction of many bird species, including large birds like the moa and Haast's eagle.
+The forests of the country are home to many endemic birds including kererū, New Zealand falcon, kākā, red-crowned parakeet, rifleman, tūī, New Zealand fantail, kōkako, saddleback, stitchbird, and New Zealand fernbird.
+The shorelines are inhabited by many endemic shorebirds including black stilt, variable oystercatcher, shore plover, spotted shag, and New Zealand king shag.
+Due to the isolation of the islands and historic lack of predators, the nation is home to countless breeding seabirds including black-billed gull, northern royal albatross, white-faced storm petrel, grey-faced petrel, fairy prion, and Australasian gannet.

 Other indigenous animals are represented by reptiles (tuatara, skinks and geckos), frogs, such as the protected endangered Hamilton's Frog, spiders, insects (wētā), and snails.
 Some, such as the tuatara, are so unique that they have been called living fossils.
 Three species of bats (one since extinct) were the only sign of native land mammals in New Zealand until the 2006 discovery of bones from a unique, mouse-sized land mammal at least 16 million years old.
 Marine mammals are abundant, with almost half the world's cetaceans (whales, dolphins, and porpoises) and large numbers of fur seals reported in New Zealand waters.
 Many seabirds breed in New Zealand, a third of them unique to the country.
 More penguin species are found in New Zealand than in any other country, with 13 of the world's 18 penguin species.